Misperception and informativeness in statistical discrimination: When does information narrow pay gaps?

-By definition, slight increases of informativeness leave task assignment unchanged, so that the instrumental components $\mathcal{I}_A(p,q,\langle S, \pi \rangle ,\langle S', \pi' \rangle )$ for $q \in \{q_I,q_J\}$ of the change in each population's average pay are zero.
+By definition, slight increases of informativeness leave task assignment unchanged, so that the instrumental component $\mathcal{I}_A(p,q,\langle S, \pi \rangle ,\langle S', \pi' \rangle )$ of the change of average pay is zero.
 Note that for single-task firms $A = \{a\}$, \emph{all} increases of informativeness are slight (whatever the perception), since such firms' task assignment is immutable.

 \begin{remark} Fix a firm~$A \subset \mathcal{A}$ (a finite set, by definition) and a perception $q$.
 Pay as a function of the posterior belief, $r \mapsto \max_{a \in A} \sum_{\theta \in \Theta} r(\theta) a(\theta)$, is locally affine at almost every belief $r' \in \Delta(\Theta)$. \footnote{By ``locally affine at $r'$,'' we mean that there exists a neighborhood of $r'$ on which pay is affine.
 By ``almost every,'' we mean according to the Lebesgue measure on $\Delta(\Theta)$.} Hence generic signal structures $\langle S, \pi \rangle $ exclusively generate posterior beliefs at which pay is locally affine. \footnote{Formally, for any non-empty finite set $S$, it holds for (Lebesgue-)almost every $\pi : \Theta \times S \to \mathbb{R}$ such that $\langle S, \pi \rangle $ is a signal structure that for each signal $s \in S$, pay is locally affine at the posterior belief $q_{\langle S, \pi \rangle }(\cdot|s) \in \Delta(\Theta)$.} For such generic signal structures $\langle S, \pi \rangle $, any more-informative signal structure $\langle S',\pi' \rangle $ such that the posterior beliefs $q_{\langle S, \pi \rangle }(\cdot|s)$ and $q_{\langle S', \pi' \rangle }(\cdot|s')$ are always sufficiently close is slightly more informative than $\langle S, \pi \rangle $ at perception~$q$. \footnote{Explicitly: there exists an $\varepsilon > 0$ such that if $\langle S',\pi' \rangle \succsim_G \langle S,\pi \rangle $ and $\lvert q_{\langle S', \pi' \rangle }(\theta|s') - q_{\langle S, \pi \rangle }(\theta|s) \rvert \leq \varepsilon$ for all $\theta \in \Theta$ and all pairs $(s,s') \in S \times S'$ with $\mu_q(s,s') > 0$, then $\langle S',\pi' \rangle $ is slightly more informative than $\langle S,\pi \rangle $ for firm~$A$ at perception~$q$.} \end{remark}